 Brüel & Kjær measurement microphones are precision instruments of the highest quality.
-While the design of a microphone may appear to be quite simple, its production requires the utmost attention and control to preserve sensitivity and stability.
-Our pioneering experience, rigorous testing, and quality control ensure that you are provided with measurement microphones that set the standard to which others compare.Select the Right Microphone
+While the design of a microphone may appear to be quite simple, the production process requires the utmost attention and control to ensure performance and stability.
+Our pioneering experience in acoustic measurement techniques, rigorous testing, and quality control guarantees that you are provided with measurement microphones that set the standard to which others are compared.Select the Right Microphone

 TABLE OF CONTENTS